 San Cristobal - LobosCerro Brujo is an excellent place for enjoying the beach and snorkeling.
 This gorgeous beach is home to many playful sea lions.
 This is also the location where Charles Darwin first stepped in this archipelago.
 The next excursion will be to the lovely Isla Lobos.
 Lobos in Spanish means 'wolves' and this island is named after a large colony of sea lions.
 Get up close and personal with these playful sea lions who love to swim with people when they are snorkeling.
 Other great sites to see are the amazing Blue-Footed Boobies, Frigates, and have the change to see the Fur Sea Lion as well.

 Santa Cruz Island - BaltraHave breakfast in the morning before disembarking.
-Station and view the tortoises in various stages of life.
+Visit the Charles Darwin Research Station and view the tortoises in their various stages of life.
 New hatchlings average 3 inches, while the adults can reach over 4 feet long.
 Stretch out your hand and interact with these gentle giants.
 After this quick but informative visit, you will be escorted to Baltra Airport for departure back to the mainland.

 All itineraries are subject to change due to weather or changes by the National Park Service or yacht operator.